danieltsoukup/reinforcement_learning/EXAMPLES.md

 We used the classical Monte Carlo method to learn state-action values for a 2D maze environment.
 The learning was on-policy, we used an epsilon-greedy policy based on the current state-action values, exponentially decaying epsilon as learning progressed to decrease exploration.

-The negative rewards per episode are shown below.
+The negative rewards per episode are plotted:

 ![reward line plot](assets/plots/MonteCarlo_Maze2D_10x10_learning_rewards.png)

-The final, deterministic greedy policy is shown below:
+The final, near optimal, action selection by the greedy policy is shown below:

 ![maze policy](assets/plots/MonteCarlo_Maze2D_10x10_learned_policy.png)